Waheer: Achievements

 Despite its poor infrastructure and lack of basic facilities, the village has produced quality people who have excelled in different fields of life, both at home and abroad.
 The students completing their studies from Government High School Waheer have competed at all levels and have come through with flying colours.
 One of the former student of the School (Mr. Aman Ullah) presently serving as a Lieutenant Colonel in Pak Army, won a gold medal in National level Essay Writing Competition held in 1997.
 Major Amir Sultan and Captain Asad Malik are commissioned Officer's in Pakistan Army.
-Another student 'Khuda Bakhsh, got a gold medal in MSc Physics from Sargodha University.
+Another student Khuda Bakhsh, got a gold medal in MSc Physics from Sargodha University.
 Muhammad Aziz Awan is retired as Squadron Leader from Air Force and his son Tariq Aziz Awan is serving in the best regiment of Pakistan army Armour corps "THE GUIDES CAVALRY(FF).
-Malik Ahmad Nawaz Awan is serving as SDO in Irrigation Department of Punjab Government.
-Malik Khaliq Dad Awan is serving as Deputy Collector in Irrigation Department of Punjab Government.
+Malik Ahmad Nawaz Awan is serving as SDO in Irrigation Department of Punjab Government and his son Malik Zahid Abbas Awan is serving as SDO in Fesco Wapda.
+Malik Khaliq Dad Awan is serving as Canal Collector in Irrigation Department of Punjab Government.

 Another valiant son of Soil, Mian Muhammad Umer (Shaheed) added yet another chapter to the achievements of the village by sacrificing his life while protecting his comrades from a potential suicide bomber in North Waziristan.
 Mian Muhammad Umer was posthumously awarded the Medal of Good Conduct Tamgha-e-Basalat for his valour and heroics.

-Another son of soil Wing Commander Khurrum Shehzad Akram is serving in Pakistan Air Force as Wing Commander.
-(Mr. Liaqat raza) presently serving in Pakistan Air force in meteorological dept. Mr. Imran Zafar Malik is the first person from Waheer to have done Masters in Economics from Government College Lahore & Master's in Business Administration from Institute of Business Administration - Karachi University.
+Another son of soil Wing Commander Khurrum Shehzad Akram is serving in Pakistan Air Force.
+(Liaqat Raza) presently serving in Pakistan Air Force in meteorological dept. Imran Zafar Malik is the first person from Waheer to have done Masters in Economics from Government College Lahore & Master's in Business Administration from Institute of Business Administration - Karachi University.